-Does your bathroom still have a 1980s brass faucet with plastic handles?
+Does your bathroom sink still have a 1980s brass faucet with plastic handles?
 Is it rusty or leaking (or worse, both)?
 Then it’s time for an upgrade.
-We created this buyer guide to ensure you choose the best faucet for your home that will last for years.
+We created this buyer guide to ensure you choose the best type of faucet for your home that will last for years.
 Read below to learn more.

 Bathroom faucets are faucets specifically made to fulfill the needs of the bathroom.
 Stationary and without a swivel or pull-down spout, bathroom faucets accomplish all of their requirements with just the turn of a handle.